Post Grad Guide To Survival - A List of Hobbies (Because You Need Some Gosh Darn It)

 Like I was saying last week, having an active social life is the best way to stave off a quarter and mid life crisis.
 So why not kill two birds with one stone?
 If you’re a social butterfly, find a hobby that will help you get involved with big groups.
 Hobbies like dancing, cooking classes, and book clubs are amazing ways to get to know new people and new things

-Here are a few (ahem 90) that you should try.
+Here are a few (ahem 90) hobbies for you should try.